 In keeping with its goal of promoting diversity through its equal opportunity and affirmative action programs, Rush University is committed to attracting students who will enable the student body to achieve the educational benefits of diversity, and to provide services to all students, faculty and other employees on a nondiscriminatory, equitable basis.
 Discrimination or harassment against any member of the Rush University Medical Center community because of race, color, gender, sexual orientation, religion, national origin, ancestry, age, marital status or parental status, disability as defined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, or any other category protected by federal or state law is prohibited and will not be tolerated, nor will any person for those reasons be excluded from participation or denied the benefits of any program or activity within Rush University.
 Paula J. Brown, manager, diversity, inclusion, community employment liaison, has been designated to oversee this program.
 Paula Brown can be contacted by email at firstname.lastname@example.org

 Online Learning Information

 Yes, our psychiatric mental health NP programs are entirely online.
 The Health Assessment and Mental Health Assessment courses each have a required trip to campus for one or two days each, which are usually scheduled together during the term before your yearlong clinical practicum begins.
-The DNP program which we will begin in Fall 2012 will also be all online.
-This will be a four-year part-time program.

 Some of the courses in our graduate nursing core and advanced practice nursing core are offered in several formats (online, in class, and compressed).
 Compressed courses are guided online but include an extended visit to campus (usually over a weekend).
 You may work with your advisor to meet your needs in this area.